This skydeck in Ontario comes with unreal views of fall colours

 Once you reach the highest observation deck, you'll find yourself on a completely open-air platform that offers a panoramic view of the breathtaking land and water below, and a perfect birds-eye view of the massive 1000 Islands Bridge that passes over Constance Island and Georgina Island.

 The 1000 Islands Tower is open but only on weekends.
-Due to COVID-19 they are limiting capacity.

 Join the conversation Load comments